Skip to content

 The analytical CDF solutions in CensoredDistributions.jl provide:

-1. Automatic optimization: The package automatically uses analytical solutions when available
+1. Automatic optimisation: The package automatically uses analytical solutions when available

 2. Significant speedup: 15-100x performance improvement over numerical integration